mpchadwick/Mpchadwick_PageCacheHitRate/README.md

 - `Mpchadwick_PageCacheHitRate_Model_Processor` is added as a `<request_processor>`.
   - **Note:** `request_processor`s are loaded alphabetically based on the file name in `/app/etc`.
 It is important that `Mpchadwick_PageCacheHitRate_Model_Processor` be the final `request_processor` to know for sure if this is a full hit.
 By default the `Enterprise_PageCache_Model_Processor` is defined in `enterprise.xml` and will be loaded first, however if your are using something else to process the result of `Enterprise_PageCache_Model_Processor` you may need to change the file name in `/app/etc`.
 - A `<tracker>` can be configured your `<full_page_cache>` configuration.
 If this node is omitted, hit rate will not be tracked.
+- There is a `<track_container_misses>` setting which can be used to track individual container misses in the case of partial page hits.

 ###Trackers